havulinna/helidon-smart-lighting-microservice/README.md

 ## Usage

 After light aliases are mapped to Hue bridge ids and the application is started, you can use it for switching the lights on and off.
-Calls to the URLs can be made using the browser, a custom application or, for example, curl:
+Calls to the URLs can be made using the browser, a custom frontend or even curl:

 ```
 $ curl -s -X GET http://localhost:8080/lights/kitchen/on